scheidelg/testwiki/pages/blog.md

 I tested this out by firing up WireShark, modifying the `blog.md` file, and using a web browser to retrieve the `index.md` and `config.json` files directly (e.g., `www.scheidel.net/index.md`, `www.scheidel.net/config.json`).
 Sure enough, the packet capture showed that the Last-Modified HTTP response headers matched the commit time for the `blog.md` file.

-So even if I ran some JavaScript that bypassed MDwiki and directly retrieved the a page's backend `*.md` file to get it's individual Last-Modified HTTP response header (e.g., <a href="https://stackoverflow.com/questions/2313620/is-it-possible-to-retrieve-the-last-modified-date-of-a-file-using-javascript" target="_blank">https://<span></span>stackoverflow.<span></span>com/questions/2313620/is-it-possible-to-retrieve-the-last-modified-date-of-a-file-using-javascript</a>), the Last-Modified value would still always be the timestamp of the last commit for the entire repository.
+So even if I ran some JavaScript that bypassed MDwiki and directly retrieved a page's backend `*.md` file to get it's individual Last-Modified HTTP response header\[1\], the Last-Modified value would still always be the timestamp of the last commit for the entire repository.

-I could potentially write some JavaScript code to access the GitHub API and identify the most commit date for each individual file (e.g., <a href="https://stackoverflow.com/questions/50194241/get-when-the-file-was-last-updated-from-a-github-repository" target="_blank">https://<span></span>stackoverflow.<span></span>com/questions/50194241/get-when-the-file-was-last-updated-from-a-github-repository</a>).
+I could potentially write some JavaScript code to access the GitHub API and identify the most commit date for each individual file\[2\].
 But that's more work then I want to spend on this particular problem right now.

 So for now I'm going with a footer that has: